BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 Although formal and natural languages have many features in common—tokens, structure, and syntax—there are some differences:

-- ambiguity: Natural languages are full of ambiguity, which people deal with by using contextual clues and other information.
+*ambiguity*: Natural languages are full of ambiguity, which people deal with by using contextual clues and other information.
 Formal languages are designed to be nearly or completely unambiguous, which means that any statement has exactly one meaning, regardless of context.

-- redundancy: In order to make up for ambiguity and reduce misunderstandings, natural languages employ lots of redundancy.
+*redundancy*: In order to make up for ambiguity and reduce misunderstandings, natural languages employ lots of redundancy.
 As a result, they are often verbose.
 Formal languages are less redundant and more concise.

-- literalness: Natural languages are full of idiom and metaphor.
+*literalness*: Natural languages are full of idiom and metaphor.
 If I say, “The penny dropped”, there is probably no penny and nothing dropping (this idiom means that someone understood something after a period of confusion).
 Formal languages mean exactly what they say.

 Because we all grow up speaking natural languages, it is sometimes hard to adjust to formal languages.
 The difference between formal and natural language is like the difference between poetry and prose, but more so:

-- Poetry: Words are used for their sounds as well as for their meaning, and the whole poem together creates an effect or emotional response.
+*Poetry*: Words are used for their sounds as well as for their meaning, and the whole poem together creates an effect or emotional response.
 Ambiguity is not only common but often deliberate.

-- Prose: The literal meaning of words is more important, and the structure contributes more meaning.
+*Prose*: The literal meaning of words is more important, and the structure contributes more meaning.
 Prose is more amenable to analysis than poetry but still often ambiguous.

-- Programs: The meaning of a computer program is unambiguous and literal, and can be understood entirely by analysis of the tokens and structure.
+*Programs*: The meaning of a computer program is unambiguous and literal, and can be understood entirely by analysis of the tokens and structure.

 Formal languages are more dense than natural languages, so it takes longer to read them.
 Also, the structure is important, so it is not always best to read from top to bottom, left to right.
 Instead, learn to parse the program in your head, identifying the tokens and interpreting the structure.
 Finally, the details matter.
 Small errors in spelling and punctuation, which you can get away with in natural languages, can make a big difference in a formal language.